Secure CheckoutPersonal information is secured with SSL technology.

 - Paperback ISBN:

-Ron Palgrave is a pump designer with more than 50 years’ experience in most areas of application.
-Specialist in the hydraulic design and performance of centrifugal pumps.
-Author of several technical paper and magazine articles.
-Granted several patents relating to pump technology.
-Still practicing part-time and one of the most experienced engineers in the industry.
+Ron Palgrave is a retired pump designer and specialist in the hydraulic design and performance of centrifugal pumps.
+He has nearly 60 years’ experience with 5 manufacturers.
+He has written several technical papers, magazine articles, and is the author of the 1st edition of Troubleshooting Centrifugal Pumps and their Systems.
+He has been granted several patents relating to pump technology.
+Mr. Palgrave currently practices part-time and is one of the most experienced hydraulic engineers in the industry.